-Register online by 12pm (midday) on Wednesday 01 May 2019 by clicking the button below.
+Register online by 10am on Monday 13 May 2019 by clicking the button below.

 The UK final takes place on Monday 16 September 2019 in Birmingham.
 Doctoral candidates who have not yet had their viva at the time of our local competition on Wednesday 22 May will be eligible to participate.

 An 80,000 word thesis would take 9 hours to present.

 Your time limit… 3 minutes.

 For the second year running, the University of Brighton will be participating in the national Three Minute Thesis (3MT) competition.
 Hosted by Vitae, the 3MT invites doctoral students to explain their research and its significance to a non-specialist audience in just three minutes, using only one slide.

 The 3MT is not only an exciting and fun competitive event, it offers an excellent opportunity for doctoral students to develop their communication and public engagement skills.
 When we ran the competition and our accompanying workshops last year, a number of students in the thick of their thesis commented on how 3MT preparation helped them take a beneficial back step and re-focus on the essence and importance of their research.

 The prize money is also nice!
 Our 3MT competition will be held as part of our Festival of Postgraduate Research on 7 June.
 We’ll be awarding £400 to the judges’ prize winner and £200 to the runner up, while £250 goes to the speaker winning the most audience votes cast on the day.
 And if our winner goes on to compete at the national level, they could win a grant of £3K.